jpatterson933/resume/README.md

-# resume
+# Jeffery Patterson Resume 2022
-This is my current resume.
+Once complete this will be a reachable online resume